Table of Contents

 - (a) scale mail or (b) leather armor and a marksman’s cloak

-- (a) a longbow and a quiver of 20 arrows or (b) an infantry musket, a socket bayonet, and a cartridge box containing 20 paper cartridges
+- (a) a longbow and a quiver of 20 arrows or (b) a musket, a socket bayonet, and a cartridge box containing 20 paper cartridges

 - (a) a melee weapon and a shield or (b) two melee weapons